UKHomeOffice/ucd-automate-prototype-setup/README.md

 # GOV.UK Prototype Kit - Project Automation

-This is an automated setup script for quickly creating new GOV.UK Prototype Kit with GitHub and Heroku integration.
+This is a set of scripts for automating the setup of a new GOV.UK Prototype Kit with GitHub and Heroku integration.

 Created with AI assistance.

 ## 🎯 What This Does

-This handles some of repetitive tasks when starting a new prototype so you can get up an running quickly:
+This handles repetitive tasks when starting a new prototype so you can get up an running quickly.
+After a 1-time setup, it will:

-1. ✅ Creates a project directory on your local machine
+1. ✅ Create a project directory on your local machine
-2. ✅ Installs a fresh version of the GOV.UK Prototype Kit into it
+2. ✅ Install a fresh version of the GOV.UK Prototype Kit into it
-4. ✅ Initializes a Git repo
+4. ✅ Initialise a Git repo
 5. ✅ Creates GitHub repository
-6. ✅ Sets up Heroku app
+6. ✅ Sets up a Heroku app

-You then just need to:
+You then just need to manually:
-1. Login to your Heroku account to set up a password
+1. Set up a password for your prototype
-2. And optionally connect Github to Heroku for automatic deployments
+2. Optionally connect Github to Heroku for automatic deployments

 ## 📋 BEFORE YOU START